 - Walking for the day: 14 miles / 23 km, 6-7 hours

 - Accommodation: Hill Farm B&B or similar

 The Cotswold Way leaves Cold Ashton and descends into the beautiful secluded valley at Lower Hamswell.
 The next climb takes you up to the site of the bloody civil war battle of Lansdown.
-From here the trail levels out across the plateau, passing the promontory hill fort at Little Down and the famous Bath Racecourse.
+The trail levels out across the plateau past the promontory hill fort at Little Down and the famous Bath Racecourse.
 After the Trail passes through farmland and emerges into Weston, it changes in character, becoming more urban as the walk draws to a close.
 The Trail continues to offer glimpses of fine parks and regency architecture on its way to Bath Abbey, where a carved stone disc set into the pavement outside the ornate west doors marks the end of the Cotswold Way.